For rental of habitual residence by people with disabilities

-That the taxpayer has a accredited degree of disability equal to or greater than 65 per 100 and is entitled to apply the minimum for disability of the taxpayer provided for in the Personal Income Tax Law.
+That the taxpayer has an accredited degree of disability equal to or greater than 65 per 100 and has the right to apply the minimum for disability of the taxpayer provided for in the Personal Income Tax Law.

 That the sum of the general tax base and the savings of the taxpayer minus the minimum for descendants (boxes , and of the declaration, respectively) does not exceed the amount of:

 That the tax identification number of the landlord of the home be entered in the personal income tax self-assessment.